 Lots of questions.
 Without defined metrics and content analytics tools to monitor content performance data, content leaders won’t have any answers (a.k.a.
 Spray and pray).

 Content marketing measurement is one of the more difficult jobs for a marketer.
-Today, you’re not just tasked with proving that your content generates meaningful business results.
-You’re also expected to prove that your content will generate meaningful business results.
+Today, you’re not just tasked with trying to create content that generates meaningful business results.
+You’re also expected to prove that your content IS generating meaningful business results.